 Rural children are disadvantaged with regards to learning science versus their city cousins – they need to use the school bus so many cannot stay for after school science clubs; Nor can they get transport easily to the nearest science centre for the activities they provide.
+We have always seen working with local schools to help them with their science agenda as highly important as a result.

-We have always seen this part of our work as highly important.
-It is easy to say “Shouldn’t the Council do it?” but we work with reality, and the reality is that small rural schools cannot all easily be equipped with plenty of science equipment.
+Pre-pandemic, we ran science clubs and an annual science Festival which visited 14 local schools.
+Sometimes sponsors say to us “Shouldn’t the Council do it?” but we work with reality, and the reality is that small rural schools cannot all easily be equipped with plenty of science equipment.
 They have neither the space nor frequently the expertise to design and store experiments to support the knowledge in the curriculum.

 So we have worked with our local school and Heriott Watt University to design, test and provide individual hands-on kits (enough for each child in the class to have a go at the experiments).
 Supporting them also with sessions and training to the teachers who want to use them.
 These are available to any local school teacher who wants to use them.